 Parent Engagement in SSC and ELAC

 Our SSC will meet on December 12 at 2:45 to review our Comprehensive School Safety Plan.

 TERRIFIC Character Counts Every Day

-For the months of November and December, we will model and teach Fairness and Caring.
+For the month of December, we will model and teach Caring.

 - Be kind.

 - Express gratitude.